jfroelich/rss-reader/src/favicon-notes.md

 I do not currently know how to signal no interest in push.
 For now I must deal with wasted resources and strange console messages.
 I asked stackoverflow: https://stackoverflow.com/questions/45352300

+Side note on disabling OPTIONS: https://stackoverflow.com/questions/29954037
+- maybe my setting of Accept is causing an issue?

 # General todo items

-* revert to using file block scope and only exporting the 3 public functions, I think I just like the style more.

 * Revisit whether favicons are now supported from within a chrome extension.
 At least document very clearly why this library has to be used in the alternative.
 It may no longer need to exist.
 This time around, take better notes as to why I can or cannot use chrome internals.
 * lookup is simply too large and needs to be broken up into smaller functions
-* Add more logging statements (checking verbose) in lookupFavicon
-* When testing, use a test db instead of the real db, and make sure to delete the test db at the end of the test. openFaviconDb accepts an options object where I can define name/version, and I can custom code a simple delete database function
-* when checking image mime type, maybe be more restrictive about allowed content type: image/vnd.microsoft.icon, image/png, image/x-icon, image/webp
+* when checking image mime type, consider being more restrictive about allowed content type: image/vnd.microsoft.icon, image/png, image/x-icon, image/webp
 * Should findIconInDocument use querySelectorAll?